 Another vital task that gets an advantage is – auditing.
 Presently the auditors use sample data of the financial statements to check the overall statistics.
 But with the integration of automation, it will be possible to check all data sets and pick out inconsistencies.
 Combining that with tools of analysis and you get full data checkup reports that are accurate.

 Once blockchain takes a full hold on the enterprise platform, it will make audits a much easier process.
-It will also enhance the security of your data stored in the cloud.
+It will also enhance the security of the data stored in the cloud.

 Automation is new, but the technology is being widely accepted because of its efficiency.
 But there are downsides to the coding system.
 What must be clear is that the code is written by a human, which can contain faults and will only be foolproof if all possibilities are checked.